 CF is a chronic life-limiting disease, with a complex and high treatment burden.
-Anxiety and depression are reported to be two to three times higher for individuals with CF and their carers (Quittner, Abbot, Georgiopoulos, Smith, Hempstead, Marshall, Sabadosa & Elborn, 2016).
-This can be exacerbated at times of diagnosis, hospital admission, specific medical interventions or another diagnosis e.g. CFRD.
+Anxiety and depression are reported to be two to three times higher for people with CF and their carers (Quittner, Abbot, Georgiopoulos, et al, 2016).

+This can be exacerbated at times of diagnosis, hospital admission, specific medical interventions or another diagnosis, such as CFRD.